vercel/next.js/.github/actions/issue-validator/repro-link/invalid-link.md

 - Remove any environment variables that are not related to the issue.
 - Remove private packages that we do not have access to.
 - If the issue is not related to a monorepo specifically, try to reproduce the issue without a complex monorepo setup

-**In general, assume that we should not go through a lengthy onboarding process at your company code only to be able to verify a an issue.**

 ### **I did not open this issue, but it is relevant to me, what can I do to help?**